Zine

 A zine (/ziːn/ ZEEN; short for magazine or fanzine) is a magazine that is a "noncommercial often homemade or online publication usually devoted to specialized and often unconventional subject matter".
 Zines are the product of either a single person or of a very small group, and are popularly photocopied into physical prints for circulation.
 A fanzine (blend of fan and magazine) is a non-professional and non-official publication produced by enthusiasts of a particular cultural phenomenon (such as a literary or musical genre) for the pleasure of others who share their interest.

 Zines are popularly defined within a circulation of 1,000 or fewer copies; in practice, however, many are produced in editions of fewer than 100.
 Among the various intentions for creation and publication are developing one's identity, sharing a niche skill or art, or developing a story, as opposed to seeking profit.
 Zines have served as a significant medium of communication in various subcultures, and frequently draw inspiration from a "do-it-yourself" philosophy that disregards the traditional conventions of professional design and publishing houses, proposing an alternative, confident, and self-aware contribution.

 Historically, zines have provided community for socially isolated individuals or groups through the ability to express and pursue common ideas and subjects.
 For this reason, zines have cultural and academic value as tangible traces of marginal communities, many of which are otherwise little-documented.
 Zines present groups that have been dismissed with an opportunity to voice their opinion, both with other members of their own communities or with a larger audience.
+Zines have also served as ways to involve heavily censored populations in active political life.
 This has been reflected in the creation of zine archives and related programming in such mainstream institutions as the Tate museum and the British Library.

 Written in a variety of formats from desktop-published text to comics, collages and stories, zines cover broad topics including fanfiction, politics, poetry, art & design, ephemera, personal journals, social theory, intersectional feminism, single-topic obsession, or sexual content far enough outside the mainstream to be prohibitive of inclusion in more traditional media.
 Various subsets of zines include specific formats such as fanzines and perzines, and specific topics such as science-fiction fanzines or punk zines.